mmoreram/GearmanBundle/README.md

         ->addHighBackgroundTask('MmoreramerinoTestBundleServicesMyAcmeWorker~doSomething', 'value3')
         ->runTasks();

-* addTask : Adds a task to be run in parallel with other tasks
+* addTask: Adds a task to be run in parallel with other tasks
-* addTaskHigh : Add a high priority task to run in parallel
+* addTaskHigh: Add a high priority task to run in parallel
-* addTaskLow : Add a low priority task to run in parallel
+* addTaskLow: Add a low priority task to run in parallel
-* addTaskBackground : Add a background task to be run in parallel
+* addTaskBackground: Add a background task to be run in parallel
-* addTaskHighBackground : Add a high priority background task to be run in parallel
+* addTaskHighBackground: Add a high priority background task to be run in parallel
-* addTaskLowBackground : Add a low priority background task to be run in parallel
+* addTaskLowBackground: Add a low priority background task to be run in parallel
-* runTasks : Run a list of tasks in parallel
+* runTasks: Run a list of tasks in parallel

-##Contribute
+## Contribute

 All code is Symfony2 Code formatted, so every pull request must validate phpcs standards.
 You should read [Symfony2 coding standards](http://symfony.com/doc/current/contributing/code/standards.html) and install [this](https://github.com/opensky/Symfony2-coding-standard) CodeSniffer to check all code is validated.